Fantom-Factory/fantomWindowsInstaller/readme.md

 ## Pre-Requisites

-The assumes the system already has Java installed.
+The installer assumes the system already has Java installed.
 JRE 1.6 or later is required to run Fantom programs.